townie/fredrikaverpil.github.io/about.md

 - Pinch and zoom on touch devices
 - Video embeds with fluidvids.js
 - Google Analytics
-- Disqus comments
+- Comments (option to use Google+, Disqus or Livefyre)
-- Google comments
-- Livefyre comments

 The source code for this blog is available [here]({{ site.author.github_repo }}).